jmi0920/ist261/README.md

     This was added to the bottom of the PhoneTable and will search to see if either Phone.getModel() or Phone.getManufacturer() is equal to what the user entered.

+====  M08-A04 Implement a Collection II ====

+    This assignment called for the implementation of the second data collection that was mentioned in Assignment A03.
+In that assignment I mentioned that LinkedHashSet would be a valid data collection to use based of the uniqueness of the sets and that there aren't supposed to be any duplications.
+This is relevant as Plans are supposed to be unique.

+    LinkedHashSets were implemented to handle plans and are seen throughout this project.
+This assignment also opened up the third button that was on the home page which handles plan creation and viewing.